godbus/dbus/README.markdown

 ### Installation

-This packages requires Go 1.7.
-If you installed it and set up your GOPATH, just run:
+This packages requires Go 1.12 or later.
+It can be installed by running the command below:

 ```
-go get github.com/godbus/dbus
+go get github.com/godbus/dbus/v5
 ```

-If you want to use the subpackages, you can install them the same way.

 ### Usage